by Malcolm Sircom

 Pricing & Order Info.

-Celebrate 400 years of Shakespeare's creative legacy with our superb adaptation of "A Midsummer Night's Dream"
+Celebrate over 400 years of Shakespeare's creative legacy with our superb adaptation of "A Midsummer Night's Dream"

 - Flexible Cast size to suit YOUR group numbers, from 26 actors upwards.
 See "Casting" tab below.